derui/oif/README.md

 # OCaml finder #
-This tool is small program as finder, such like fzf, peco.
+`oif` is small program as finder, such like fzf, peco. `oif` is written by pure OCaml.

-# TODO #

 # Install #